FACTBOX-Airlines suspend China flights because of coronavirus outbreak

 UNITED AIRLINES Chicago-based United announced cancellations, saying last flights out of mainland China will be Feb.
 5, running through March 28.

 UPS has canceled 22 China flights, as a result of the Wuhan quarantines and normal manufacturing closures due to the Lunar New Year holiday, UPS Chief Executive David Abney said on Jan.
-30. He did not specify how many flights cancellations were due to the virus.
-VIETJET
+30. He did not specify how many flight cancellations were due to the virus.

 Virgin Atlantic said on Jan.
 30 it would suspend its daily operations to Shanghai for two weeks from Feb.
 2. It cited declining demand for flights and the safety of its customers and staff.